It's a New Day in Public Health.

 Radon Protection Map for Single Family Home and Duplexes

 The Florida Department of Business and Professional Regulation, Division of Codes and Standards (former Department of Community Affairs - DCA) developed these Radon Protection Maps.

-The counties below have areas where the addition of radon resistant construction features are recommended to prevent radon problems (more than 5% of new homes are expected to have annual average radon levels above the EPA action level in the identified areas).
+The counties below have areas where the addition of radon resistant construction features are recommended to prevent radon problems (more than 5% of new homes are expected to have annual average radon levels above the U.S. Environmental Protection Agency's action level in the identified areas).
 Counties not listed are those where fewer than 5% of new homes are expected to have elevated radon levels, so additional radon resistant construction techniques may not be needed to prevent radon problems.

 |Radon Protection Maps for Single Family Home and Duplexes|

 The following is the legend text from the original DCA published versions of the map:

 Radon is a colorless, odorless, radioactive gas generated by the decay of uranium through its radium decay product.
 Radon from naturally-occurring uranium in soils can enter buildings through pores and cracks in their foundations.
 Depending on the rates of radon entry and building ventilation, radon can accumulate indoors to levels that increase the risk of lung cancer.
 Both passive and active features can be built into homes to resist radon entry.
 However, these features add an incremental cost for new homes and usually a greater cost if installed later.
 Therefore it is helpful to know if homes in a given region are likely to need radon-resistant features.
 The Florida residential radon standard seeks to keep radon as low as reasonably achievable, not to exceed 4 pCi/L. This map shows which regions need different degrees of supplementary radon protection to protect public health and satisfy the standard.